Galatasaray vs Bodoe/Glimt prediction and betting tips 22 Оctober 2025 | Dailysports experts

 Probable lineups

-- Galatasaray: Çakır, Sánchez, Bardakcı, Singo, Elmalı, Torreira, Lemina, Gündoğan, Yılmaz, Sané, Osimhen
+- Galatasaray: Çakir - Sallai, Sánchez, Bardakcı, Jakobs - Torreira, Lemina, Gündoğan - Sané, Yılmaz, Osimhen

-- Bodø/Glimt: Haikin, Sjøvold, Bjørtuft, Aleesami, Bjørkan, Berg, Fet, Evjen, Blomberg, Hauge, Hegg
+- Bodø/Glimt: Haikin - Sjøvold, Bjørtuft, Aleesami, Bjørkan - Berg, Evjen, Fet - Auklend, Hauge, Høgh

-- Galatasaray are unbeaten at home in European competitions for six matches running

-- Bodø/Glimt have failed to win in eight of their last ten away Champions League matches

 Prediction